Dr. Kelly Ann Cartwright, PsyD

 IN-PERSON & VIRTUAL SERVICES

-Dr. Cartwright is currently taking referrals on a wait-list for tics only.
+Dr. Cartwright is currently accepting new referrals

 Dr. Cartwright strives to create a warm and welcoming ambiance that fosters self-acceptance and authentic connection, prioritizing your sense of safety so that you feel comfortable exploring your challenges and discovering new possibilities.

 Dr. Cartwright specializes in the psychological evaluation and treatment of tics and tic disorders, and can help you better understand, accept and manage your own tics, or those of someone you love.